KhanwaleedAbbas/Devops-Zero-To-Hero-/Day-3/VM's.md

    we call logical because they don't exist physically. so they are VMs. we add efficiency by adding hypervisor **Popular hypervisor:** VMware, xen etc
    Every VM is have it's own Memory, Cpu, Storage.
+   So, the world of VM works on hypervisor whether it is EC2, Google or Azure.
+The hypervisor are installed in physical server of data center.